 Typical restaurant ramen bowls come with soft-boiled eggs and certain types of vegetables, like leeks or corn, in addition to seaweed and bean sprouts.
 But if you are hoping to lose weight with a ramen soup diet, you may want to add even more vegetables to your dish and choose tofu instead of pork for your protein.

 In theory, you can throw any vegetable you want into your broth to experiment.
 But a few options that may work well with ramen include cabbage, broccoli, spinach, scallions or bok choy.

 Bok choy, for example, is filled with vitamins A and K and is an excellent source of fiber.
 These dark leafy greens have been linked to a variety of protective health benefits, according to the USDA, and they can help you lose weight.

 4. Hone in on Healthy Additions

 The Japanese diet has famously been touted along with the Mediterranean diet as one of the healthiest cuisines in the world, as it's been associated with lower cardiovascular risk and overall mortality, a February 2016 study published in BMJ found.

-A small April 2017 study in the Journal of Atherosclerosis and Thrombosis found that men eating a Japanese diet improved in cardiovascular risk factors like body weight and cholesterol.
-That being said, you can be creative with Japanese staples like fresh fish, soy products and seaweed to add into your ramen mixes.
+A small April 2017 study in the Journal of Atherosclerosis and Thrombosis found that people eating a Japanese diet improved heart disease risk factors like body weight and cholesterol.
+That being said, you can be creative with Japanese staples like fresh fish, soy products and seaweed to add to your ramen noodles.